joubin-ca/AngularChromeHeadlessAzureDevOpsPipeline/README.md

-# Run tests using Headless Chrome in Azure DevOps Build pipeline
+# Run Angular tests using Headless Chrome in Azure DevOps Build pipeline
 How to setup Karma config using PhantomJS to run tests on Azure DevOps

 ## Visual Studio Code